NobodyXu/Bashmash/README.md

 It simplifies common mathematical operations, such as factorials.

 ## Features
+As for now, Bashmash supports only 64-bit numbers.
+Support for infinitely long numbers will be implemented in future releases.
 Currently the following mathematical operations are supported:
- - Factorials (for now only 64-bit numbers are supported)
+ - Factorials
- - Decimal to binary conversion (for now only 12-bit numbers are supported)
+ - Decimal to binary conversion

 ## Latest release
 The latest test release is 0.1.